-With that in mind, here are the five discrete phases during the hiring process that recruiters can assist hiring managers with: opening the requisition, screening the applicants, interviewing the candidates, selecting the best, and making the offer.
+Here are the five distinct phases during the hiring process that recruiters can assist hiring managers with: opening the requisition, screening the applicants, interviewing the candidates, selecting the best, and making the offer.

 When opening a requisition, recruiters should set deadline expectations and lay out a map of the hiring process.
 Deadlines help keep hiring managers focused on hiring, and a process map allows them to see what they should focus on at each phase.

 It’s also a good time for recruiters to review EEOC regulations and answer any initial questions hiring managers have around the recruiting process or how your organization successfully hires.
-These will provide a solid foundation to build off of when recruiters get to the more ambiguous areas of the hiring process like interviewing and selecting.
+Hiring managers should also be reminded of the internal hiring process.
+This information will provide a solid foundation to build off of when recruiters get to the more ambiguous areas of the hiring process like interviewing and selecting.

 It’s also the best opportunity to establish a communication style and cadence.
 Recruiters need to develop a communication schedule with hiring managers — such as weekly or daily updates — and whether to check in over the phone, via email, or in person.

 While hiring managers aren’t as actively engaged in the screening process, they still have oversight on which candidates to select for interviews.
 This is the time for recruiters to keep the hiring manager from developing tunnel vision and check their candidate selections.
 Recruiters can use the screening phase to build trust with a hiring manager by communicating why specific candidates would be good fits.